Android4Lumia/android_device_nokia_fame/README.md

 Variants
 =============
-This repository contains support for the 520-series Nokia Lumia devices, including the 520, 521, 525, and 526.
+This repository contains support for the 520-series Nokia Lumia devices, including the 520 and 521.
 All of the variants listed below should work with this.

 Device Type  | Codename  | Device Model :------------|:----------|:-------------
 RM-913       | fame_cmmc | Lumia 520
-RM-914       | fame      | Lumia 520
+RM-914       | fame_row  | Lumia 520
 RM-915       | fame_lta  | Lumia 520
 RM-917       | fame_tmo  | Lumia 521
-RM-997       | glee_cmmc | Lumia 526
-RM-998       | glee      | Lumia 525